zekicaneksi/My-Old-Portfolio-Website/README.md

 Nobody likes the design but me, apparently.
 Let's just agree to disagree on this matter.

-#### Is Mobile Domain Neccessary
+#### Is Mobile Domain Neccessary?

 I believe not.
 I think the desktop version of the site could be responsive enough for mobile devices.
 Only, the projects' animations would not applicable to mobile.
 But an other "projectsDiv" for mobile users could be made and showed via javascript.

 Then why did i not do it?
 It was too much of a hustle.

-#### Is Mobile Domain Responsive Enough
+#### Is Mobile Domain Responsive Enough?

 Absolutely not.
-Especially not to iPad's.
-The pencil on the table can sting your eye if you're unlucky enough.

-I think i should've made the font-sizes and divs more responsive.
-And i could use the empty places in the screen more for the changing the project and turning the CV.

-The "notesDiv" is a catastrophe on its own.
-Everything is wrong in it.
+I made a lot of mistakes on the front end and relized them when the project was already finished.
+Now, fixing them is even more of a hustle than making the project from scratch.
+And that's why i won't fix them.

 #### Naming Variables